Eden-Niss/Long-Range_Gesture-Recognition/README.md

 🔹 **Super-Resolution Enhancement:**
    - Due to the long distance, the user's image is low-quality.
-   - We apply **HQ-Hourglass**, a super-resolution model, to enhance the cropped image.
+   - We apply **HQNet**, a super-resolution model, to enhance the cropped image.

 🔹 **Gesture Classification:**
    - A classification model predicts the user's gesture.